-The price will be enticing, and to the average homeowner the roof may even look great.
+To the average unsuspecting homeowner, the finished shingle-over roof may look OK, and the price will certainly be enticing.
 But any experienced roofer can tell without even stepping on the roof that it has multiple layers of older material underneath.
-The surface of the completed roof may appear like new, but problems can arise in areas that cannot be seen.
+The surface of the completed roof may appear good, but the problems can arise in areas that cannot be seen.

 Please note, the intention of this article is not to police the roofing industry, but rather to educate the homeowner on how to make a good decision for themselves when it comes to roofing options.

 During a quality roof replacement, a good roofing crew will close windows and skylights, then install protection in the attic and around landscaping areas to prevent debris from fouling or damaging those areas.
 Then they will remove the old layers of shingles and roof paper and haul everything off-site to be disposed.
 Stripping the roof down to decking, allows an accurate visual inspection and assessment of the condition of the wood structure under the shingles.
 Without removing the surface material, it is impossible to really tell what’s going on underneath, especially if there is no attic area.

 Most roofs being replaced will be more than 20-30 years old, so many will have decking (sheathing) issues somewhere.
 Removing the old roof allows visual assessment of the structure and sheathing.
 Exposing the wood framing and sheathing will reveal any dry rot, or defective framing or ventilation all of which should be repaired before the new roof goes on.